Dental Practice Transition Checklist: Steps for a Smooth Office Handoff

 Invite Patients to a Transition Event

 While you could certainly stop with the notification methods we have already discussed, we think it's a good idea to go the extra mile.
-Dentists can't survive without patients and the existing patients are going to want to meet the dentists who will be caring for their teeth going forward.
+Dentists can't survive without patients, and the existing patients are going to want to meet the dentists who will be caring for their teeth going forward.

 Hosting a casual hello/goodbye event can give the practice's patients a chance to ease into the changes at hand.
 They can come into your practice, say goodbye to the dentist who is leaving, and meet the dentists who will make up the new team.
 An event like this is particularly important for patients who may have anxiety around dentists or who have been patients for a long time.